trangle1302/HPA_SingleCellClassification_Analysis/README.md

 # HPA_SingleCellClassification_Analysis
 Analysis for Kaggle Human Protein Atlas Single Cell Classification challenge

 This repo is for analysis of the [HPA Single Cell Classification](https://www.kaggle.com/c/hpa-single-cell-image-classification) results.

+The [paper](https://www.nature.com/articles/s41592-022-01606-z) was published in Nature Methods volume 19, pages1221–1229 (2022).

 ## Content
 This includes